AI-powered weight training startup Tonal raises $110 million amid home workout boom

 Shelter-in-place orders and office closures motivated by the pandemic have sent fitness equipment sales skyrocketing over the past few months.
 A report commissioned by eBay found that between March and April of this year, home gym sales increased up to 20 times in some categories compared with the same time frame last year.
 NPD Group reported that in March alone, fitness equipment sales rose 130% year-over-year, with benches up a whopping 259%.

 Tonal, which says sales are up 12 times year-over-year, plans to collaborate with the Mayo Clinic on a clinical trial exploring physical therapy applications, the results of which are expected to be released in early 2021.
-The company is also expanding its presence in the hospitality space, with installations in the Four Seasons Palo Alto, Andaz Scottsdale Resort and Bungalows, the Waldorf Astoria Boca Raton Resort and Club, and the JW Marriott Anaheim.
+The company is also expanding its presence in the hospitality space, with installations in the Four Seasons Palo Alto, Andaz Scottsdale Resort and Bungalows, the Waldorf Astoria Boca Raton Resort and Club, Proper Hotel and Residences, and the JW Marriott Anaheim.

 Tonal’s $2,995 equipment, which attaches to any wall with two studs, lets bodybuilders lift up to 200 pounds in one-pound increments.
 Adjustable arms and 17 different sensors support over 170 leg, arm, shoulder, back, core, and chest workouts.
 Tonal says its system of magnets and algorithms makes thousands of calculations a second to adjust on the fly, delivering inertia-free resistance in a form factor smaller than a flatscreen TV.